Connect With Us

 Interest rate premiums

-Anticipate paying 0.50% to 0.75% more in interest compared to primary residence rates.
-On a $400,000 loan, that adds roughly $2,000 to $3,000 per year.
-Lenders charge this premium because statistics show higher default rates on rental properties.
-Always check current rates before planning your budget.
+Expect to pay 0.50% to 0.75% more in interest than you would for a primary residence.
+For a $400,000 loan, this means about $2,000 to $3,000 more each year.
+Lenders add this premium because rental properties have higher default rates.
+Be sure to check current rates before you plan your budget.

 Down payment conditions

-First-time homebuyers can buy a primary residence with as little as 3% down (the conventional 97 loan for investment property doesn’t exist — that low-down-payment program is only for owner-occupants).
-For investment properties?
-Most lenders demand 15% to 25% down.
-That larger equity stake protects them if property values drop.
-So when you’re buying an investment property with a conventional loan for rental property, plan on bringing serious cash to the table.
+First-time homebuyers can purchase a primary residence with as little as 3% down.
+The conventional 97 loan for investment property does not exist; that low-down-payment program is only for owner-occupants.
+For investment properties, most lenders require a down payment of 15% to 25%.
+This larger equity stake protects lenders if property values fall.
+When buying an investment property with a conventional loan for rental property, be prepared to provide a significant down payment.

 Down payment comparison table